joomdev/Mighty-Addons/README.md

 No, you don't need to buy Elementor Pro to use Mighty Addons.
 These free Elementor Widgets will work with both free and pro versions.

+### Will you keep updating Free Elementor Templates?

+Yes, we will keep adding free Elementor templates regularly, along with pro templates.

+### Do I need to use Elementor Pro to access Mighty Addons Library?

+No, you don’t need Elementor Pro to access Mighty Addons Library.
+You can use these Elementor templates or blocks with free Elementor plugin.

+### Do I need to purchase Mighty Addons Pro to use Elementor Template or Blocks?

+No, Mighty Addons Pro is not required to use the templates.
+But in the free version of Mighty Addons, you will have limited templates and blocks.
+But in the pro version, you will have many more options than the free version.

 ### Developer?
 Want to contribute?

 We 💗 Open Source.
 Come and see our products on <a href="https://github.com/mightythemes/" title="MightyThemes on GitHub">GitHub</a>.